Basoul/STAT8017-Data-Mining-Supplements/README.md

 # STAT8017-Data-Mining-Supplements

-STAT8017 Data Mining Supplements (Python materials)
+All Python materials support the course STAT8017 Data Mining Techniques at The University of Hong Kong.